-3.2 Legacy Players' Implementation of Solutions Introduced by Robo-advisers
+3.2 Legacy Players' Implementation of Solutions Introduced by Robo-Advisers

 Legacy players such as banks and fund management institutions have been paying close attention to robo-advisers.
 New solutions are expected to be developed in the future, considering the advantages they bring from a mass investment perspective and the ability to capture many retail investors.
-In Portugal, Banco Best is the only known retail bank offering a robo-adviser-based solution for investment in financial instruments.
+In Portugal, Best Bank is one of the retail banks offering a robo-adviser-based solution for investment in financial instruments.
+Open Bank, another retail bank, offers a digital investment service that provides personalised investment advice and portfolio management.